QuentinCG/PortTrap/README.md

 Use the ready-to-run image:
 `ghcr.io/quentincg/porttrap:latest`

-This image is ~4MB and it uses ~8MB RAM and 0.1% (of a single 2.4GHz CPU).
+This image is ~4MB and it uses ~8MB RAM and 0.1% of a single 2.4GHz CPU.

 Run example: